mmamaev/timeboard/doc/source/making_a_timeboard.rst

       span 1       :  2   3   4   5   6   7   8
       span 2       :  9  10  11  12               frame end='12 Oct 2017'
       right dangle :                 13  14  15

+    The practical significance of dangles will be clarified shortly.

 structure : Iterable
     Each element of `structure` matches a span produced by partitioning: the first element of `structure` is applied to the first span, the second - to the second span, and so on.
 If `structure` gets exhausted, it starts over and iterates in cycles until the last span has been treated.